igwed93/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody adds execution permission for everybody!
 8-James_Bond revokes all permissions from the owner and group owner, but grants users all access 9-John_Doe grants all permisons to owne, read and execute permission to group owner, and then write and excute permission to other users
+10-mirror_permissions sets the permissions of hello to the like of olleh